betrixed/Toml-Pun8/README.md

   public function setOffset(int $offset);
   public function addOffset(int $offset);

-  /** Just thought of now, not implemented yet,
+  /**
-   * to maybe return a tuple array [$id, $matches]
+   * Match without changing the string offset.
-   * or [false,false].
+   * Pass ordered array of Id keys to internal expression map entries.
-   * Because PCRE2 has various more detailed pattern match
+   * Pass Recap8 class object to get the captures.
-   * information results that can be fetched,
+   * Return id of the first regular expression that matched, or 0
-   * a return match results class may be in future scope,
+   * if nothing matched.
-   * such that the caller provides a reuseable class instance to assign
+   * Ordering is necessary to pick out subsets of the map, and
-   * the results to.
+   * no IdKeys can be 0, in order to distinguish a no-match result.
    */

-  public function firstMatch(array $idsToTry) : mixed;
+  public function firstMatch(array $idsToTry,Recap8 $captures) : int;

   /** Has a map of Regular expressions.
    * The internal IdRex8  object has a Id, the expression, and its PCRE2 compiled version.